Der Inhalt dieser Seite ist in der von Ihnen gewählten Sprache leider nicht verfügbar.

 Private internet access definition

-Private internet access refers to a secure and private way people can connect to the internet using various means such as virtual private network (VPN) services.
+Private internet access (PIA) is the ability to connect to the internet with more privacy and security by using various means (like virtual private network (VPN) services).
 Compared to connecting to the internet through ISP directly, private internet access hides most of the details about the user’s online behavior by encrypting their traffic and routing it through a remote server.

 See also: virtual private server, private ip, VPN firewall, virtual address